Stochastic Inverse Reinforcement Learning: Experiments

 \section{Experiments}

-We evaluate our approach on a classic environment \emph{objectworld} introduced by~\cite{levine2011nonlinear} which is a particularly challenging environment with a large number of irrelevant features and the highly nonlinearity of the reward functions.
-Note that since almost only \emph{objectworld} provides a tool that allows analysis and display the evolution procedure of the SIRL problem in a 2D heat map, we skip the typical invisible physics-based control tasks for the evaluation of our approach, i.e. cartpole~\cite{barto1983neuronlike}, mountain car~\cite{moore1990efficient}, MuJoCo~\cite{todorov2012mujoco}, and etc.
+We evaluate our approach on a classic environment \emph{objectworld} introduced by~\cite{levine2011nonlinear}, which is a particularly challenging environment with many irrelevant features and the high nonlinearity of the reward functions.
+Note that since almost only \emph{objectworld} provides a tool that allows analysis and displays the evolution procedure of the SIRL problem in a 2D heat map, we skip the typical invisible physics-based control tasks for the evaluation of our approach, i.e., cartpole~\cite{barto1983neuronlike}, mountain car~\cite{moore1990efficient}, MuJoCo~\cite{todorov2012mujoco}, etc.

 We employ the expected value difference (EVD) proposed by~\cite{levine2011nonlinear} to be the metric of optimality as follows: